hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems defined by its proximity to other things than by any properties of its own.
+The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems defined by its shifting proximity to other things than by any properties of its own.
 It strings out a loose "V" between two waterfalls and the eponymous temple, dotting the lakeside with jetties, tumbledown hotels, souvenir stores,